tcadsoftware/charon/README.md

 ### Clone the Repositories

 Getting all the Charon repositories set up in the right places is mostly automated.
+First, make sure you have SSH keys setup on cee-gitlab by following [these instructions](https://cee-gitlab.sandia.gov/help/ssh/README.md#adding-an-ssh-key-to-your-gitlab-account)

-First clone this repository with
+Next clone this repository with
 ```bash
 cd <someBaseDirectory>
 git clone git@cee-gitlab.sandia.gov:Charon/tcad-charon